The Midwest Newsroom: Ethics and Practices

 The Midwest Newsroom is a public radio collaboration based at KCUR 89.3.
 KCUR’s Federal Communications Commission FM Broadcast Station License is held by the Curators of the University of Missouri.
 The Board of Curators is KCUR’s governing body.
 KCUR has a Community Advisory Board.

 The Midwest Newsroom is editorially independent and covers state institutions with the same rigor and fairness as any other entities.
-KCUR and The Midwest Newsroom are under no editorial obligations to the Curators of the University of Missouri or any other license holders.
+KCUR and The Midwest Newsroom are under no editorial obligations to the Curators of the University of Missouri or any partner license holders.

 Artificial intelligence (AI)

 The Midwest Newsroom does not use AI to create or inform reporting.
 We may explore how we might use AI in the future, and will provide updates if we choose to use this technology.
+A few of our partners are working to develop strategies for the use of AI.

 The Midwest Newsroom was founded with the intent of using the truth-telling power of journalism to contribute to a more vibrant, informed and whole regional discourse.
 We strive to include diverse voices and experiences, especially from outside dominant cultural perspectives.